Learning Mandarin with Greg

 Phono-semantic characters (sound and meaning)

-You may well have noticed that many Chinese characters are made up of several other smaller characters.
-A simple example is this word: This is the character Hǎo and it comprises two other basic characters: The first character is Nǚ and means “woman”.
+The first character is Nǚ and means “woman”.
 The second character is Zi and means “child”.
 The combination of the two characters “woman and child” is Hǎo and means “good”.
 I think that’s quite delightful.

 2018-10-12